apineiro/CodeIntegrity-assessment-tool/CodeIntegrity-assessment-tool.md

     - [ ] Promotes Uncontrolled Development
     - [ ] Pollutes Soil and/or Water

-2. Society, Wealth, and Sustainable Practices.
+2.  #### Society, Wealth, and Sustainable Practices.

     This project:

-    - [ ] Automate processes to an extend that humans are no longer required and in which job opportunities are significantly or severely affected or reduced.
+    - [ ] Automates processes to an extend that humans are no longer required and in which job opportunities are significantly or severely affected or reduced.
     - [ ] Supports or promotes social engagement.
     - [ ] Supports or promotes collaboration.
     - [ ] Supports or promotes common good over individual gain.
     - [ ] Reinforces stereotypes.
     - [ ] Supports or promotes individual gain over common good.

-3. Individual's (humans/animals) Physical and Psychological Well Being.
+3.  #### Individual's (humans/animals) Physical and Psychological Well Being.

     This project:

     - [ ] Supports or promotes physical harm to humans.